 Today Finland is 300,000 sq. miles and has a population of 6.5 million people, 600,000 of whom live in Helsinki.
 It currently shares an 850 mile long border with Russia, which is a consideration in many political decisions.
 Thus, they are a member of the EU, but not NATO.
 The latter would militarize their border and they like their peace.

+Our tour started at the heart of the city, Senate Square where we saw the massive Helsinki Luthern Cathedral and the Senate Building.
 It should be noted that Helsinki is the only city we visited that had no medieval past.
 It was pretty much a fishing village and then became a port city in the 1500s by the Swedes.
 But when the Russians took over, they built many of the buildings.
 Czar Alexander I gave the country a lot of autonomy and the people liked him enough to put a statue in the square.
 The cathedral, completed in 1852, and the other buildings on the square were designed by German architect Carl Engel.

 In spite of being ruled by Swedes and Russians, most (95%) of the people are still Fins.
 However, street signs are often in all 3 languages.